Dhunjibhoy Bomanji

-Sir Dhunjibhoy Bomanji (1862 – 1 April 1937) was a British Indian Parsi shipping magnate, socialite and philanthropist.
+Sir Dhunjibhoy Bomanji (1862 – 1 April 1937) was a Parsi shipping magnate, socialite and philanthropist.
 Bomanji was one of a wealthy family based in Bombay (now Mumbai), who eventually settled in England, becoming a pillar of British society.

 He divided his time between India and a house in Windsor and estate in Harrogate.
 Pineheath, the Bomanji's Harrogate house, was sold in 2013.